ShockHash: Near Optimal-Space Minimal Perfect Hashing Beyond Brute-Force: Bipartite ShockHash

 \section{Bipartite ShockHash}

-In this section, we explain our new enhancement to ShockHash \cite{lehmann2023shockhash}.
-Bipartite ShockHash enables significantly faster construction compared to plain ShockHash, which enables more aggressive parameter choices when integrated into RecSplit, thereby leading to improved space-efficiency.
+Bipartite ShockHash is an extension of the ShockHash idea.
+It enables significantly faster construction compared to plain ShockHash.
+In turn, this enables more aggressive parameter choices, thereby leading to improved space-efficiency.
 While ShockHash samples random graphs, \emph{bipartite} ShockHash now samples \emph{bipartite} random graphs. \Cref{fig:shockhash1vs2} gives an illustration and very simple pseudocode.
 In plain ShockHash, each edge is connected to two nodes using two independent hash functions.
 In bipartite ShockHash, the hash functions have a range of $[n/2]$, but we shift the hashes of one of the hash functions by $n/2$, meaning each edge gets one endpoint in $[n/2]$ and one in $n/2 + [n/2]$.
-This idea might sound not very helpful at first, but opens up several ways of pruning the search space.
+This is similar to the original implementation of cuckoo hashing using two independent hash tables \cite{pagh2004cuckoo}.
+The idea might sound not very helpful at first, but opens up several ways of pruning the search space.
 In the following, we assume that $n$ is an even number.
-We give an extension to uneven numbers later.
+We give an extension to uneven numbers n \cref{ss:unevenN}.

-\myparagraph{Filtering Seed Candidates.} We know that testing about $(e/2)^n \approx 1.359^n$ pairs of hash functions is sufficient for classical ShockHash.
-The idea of bipartite ShockHash is that it is basically just as good to consider roughly $(\sqrt{e/2})^n = (e/2)^{n/2}$ hash functions and all pairs that can be formed from them.
+\myparagraph{Filtering Seed Candidates.} We show in \cref{s:analysis} that testing about $(e/2)^n \approx 1.359^n$ pairs of hash functions is sufficient for plain ShockHash.
+The idea of bipartite ShockHash is that it is almost as good to consider roughly $\sqrt{(e/2)^n} = (e/2)^{n/2}$ hash functions and all pairs that can be formed from them.
 This already improves the practical running time because fewer hash functions need to be evaluated.
-However, this alone would not improve asymptotic running time much, because we still need to test all combinations.
+However, the asymptotic construction time is not improved much because we still need to test all combinations.
 A key realization is that in the bipartite case, a pair $(h_0, h_1)$ of hash functions can only work if \emph{both} $h_0$ and $h_1$ (both with range $[n/2]$) are \emph{individually} surjective.
 In the non-bipartite case, in contrast, the check was that $h_0$ and $h_1$ (both with range $[n]$) \emph{together} hit each position in $[n]$ at least once.
 This means that we can filter the list of hash functions \emph{before} pairing them up.